Lab 5: Data Wrangling II

 • Q8: How many rows and columns now and how does this compare with Q3?
 Discuss why/why not it is different?

-• T13: Now, loose the redundant variables n_peptides and peptide_n and also get rid of the NAs in the peptide-column and make sure, that we only have unique observations, i.e. there are no repeated rows/observations
+• T13: Now, lose the redundant variables n_peptides and peptide_n, get rid of the NAs in the peptide column, and make sure that we only have unique observations (i.e. there are no repeated rows/observations).

 peptide_data |>